 Step 5: Configure a CNAME record

-In this example, if you already created a CNAME record that points to the ALB instance, you can specify the China (Hong Kong) region when you add a CNAME record that points to the GA instance.
+In this example, if you already created an A record that points to the backend server, you can specify the China (Hong Kong) region when you add a CNAME record that points to the GA instance.
 If the CNAME record works as expected, apply the CNAME record to other regions or retain only the CNAME record that points to the GA instance.

 On the Authoritative DNS Resolution page, find the domain name that you want to use and click DNS Settings in the Actions column.